seniorjoinu/ic-event-hub/README.md

 3. Handler endpoint can have any name and can have any return type (it is ignored by the emitter, anyway).
 The only restriction here - it should accept a single argument of type `ic_event_hub::types::Event`.

-As you might guess, the implementation for the Ledger canister, will look very similar (considering the degree of detalization I've chosen for this tutorial).
+As you might guess, the implementation for the Ledger canister, will look very similar (especially with the degree of detalization I've chosen for this tutorial).
 The only difference here is that the Ledger canister only wants to receive events related to Joinu's principal.
-Let's imagine, Joinu has multiple public principals, luck each of which the Ledger canister could keep track of.
+Let's imagine, Joinu has multiple public principals, luckiness each of which the Ledger canister could keep track of.

 Let's implement this scenario: